China Says Shared Covid Information without Holding Anything Back - UrduPoint

 China Says Shared Covid Information 'without Holding Anything Back'

-Beijing, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) Beijing insisted on Tuesday that it had shared information on COVID-19 "without holding anything back" after the World Health Organization (WHO) implored China to offer more data and access to understand the disease's origins.
+Beijing, (APP - UrduPoint / Pakistan Point News - 31st Dec, 2024) Beijing insisted on Tuesday that it had shared information on Covid-19 "without holding anything back", after the World Health Organization implored China to offer more data and access to understand the disease's origins.

-Covid-19, which first emerged in the central Chinese city of Wuhan, killed millions of people, shredded economies and crippled health systems.
+Covid-19, which first emerged in the central Chinese city of Wuhan in December 2020, went on to kill millions of people, shred economies and overwhelm health systems.

 The WHO published a statement on Monday saying it was a "moral and scientific imperative" for China to share more information.

+In response, China defended its transparency, saying it had made the "largest contribution to global origin tracing research".

 "Five years ago...
-China immediately shared epidemic information and viral gene sequence with the WHO and the international community," foreign ministry spokeswoman Mao Ning said on Tuesday.
+China immediately shared epidemic information and viral gene sequence with the WHO and the international community," foreign ministry spokeswoman Mao Ning said.

-"Without holding anything back, we shared our prevention, control and treatment experience, making a huge contribution to the international community's pandemic-fighting work," she told reporters at a regular press briefing.
+"Without holding anything back, we shared our prevention, control and treatment experience," she told reporters at a regular press briefing.

-This month marks the fifth anniversary since the outbreak in Wuhan was first reported.

-Over the course of the Covid-19 pandemic, the WHO repeatedly criticised Chinese authorities for their lack of transparency and cooperation.
+But over the course of the pandemic, the WHO repeatedly criticised Chinese authorities for their lack of transparency and cooperation.

 A team of specialists led by the WHO and accompanied by Chinese colleagues conducted an investigation into the pandemic's origins in early 2021.